 Most people are pretty familiar with the basic idea behind life insurance.
-Basically what happens is, that in the unfortunate event of your untimely death, the policy pays out a death benefit to your named beneficiary or estate—replacing income and providing guaranteed liquidity.
+Essentially, in the unfortunate event of your untimely death, the policy pays out a death benefit to your named beneficiary or estate—replacing income and providing guaranteed liquidity for your estate.

 But what about the opposite risk?

 What if, instead of getting insurance that pays out to your beneficiaries in the event you die too soon, what if you want insurance that pays out as long as you live?

 All things considered; a long, healthy life is a good thing.
 But, for retirees on a budget, it can raise the specter of outliving your retirement savings—a situation financial planners call “longevity risk.”

 Now, as it turns out, insurance companies are well-aware of the twin risks of dying earlier or later than anticipated.
 And they offer complementary financial products designed as a hedge against either (or both): life insurance and annuities.

 Annuities are sometimes described as “reverse life insurance” because—at least on the surface—they are designed to protect against the opposite risk.
 Interestingly, though, the two products also have many similarities and can be used symbiotically as part of an estate or retirement plan.